Hierarchies of Minion Tests for PCSPs through Tensors: Introduction

-Like all decision problems, $\PCSP$s can be solved by designing \emph{tests}.
+$\PCSP$s can be solved by designing \emph{tests}.
 If a test, applied to a given instance of the problem, is positive then the answer is $\YES$; if it is negative then the answer is $\NO$.
 The challenge is then to find tests that are able to guarantee a low number -- ideally, zero -- of false positives and false negatives.
 Clearly, a test is itself a decision problem.
 However, its nature may be substantially different, and less complicated, than the nature of the original problem.

 Given a $\PCSP$ template $(\A,\B)$, we may use any (potentially infinite) structure $\T$ to make a test for $\PCSP(\A,\B)$: We simply let the outcome of the test on an instance structure $\X$ be $\YES$ if $\X\to\T$, and $\NO$ if $\X\not\to\T$.
 In other words, $\CSP(\T)$ is a test for $\PCSP(\A,\B)$.
 Let $\X$ be an instance of $\PCSP(\A,\B)$.
 If $\X\to\T$ whenever $\X\to\A$, the test is guaranteed not to generate false negatives, and we call it \emph{complete}.
-Since homomorphisms compose, if $\A\to\T$ the test is automatically complete.
 If $\X\to\B$ whenever $\X\to\T$, the test is guaranteed not to generate false positives, and we call it \emph{sound}.
-If both of these conditions hold, we say that the test \emph{solves} $\PCSP(\A,\B)$.
-Notice that, in this case, one obtains a reduction from $\PCSP(\A,\B)$ to $\CSP(\T)$.
-These two types of computational problems -- the original problem and the test -- have different algebraic natures.
-The complexity of both $\CSP$s and $\PCSP$s was shown to be determined by higher-order symmetries of the solution sets of the problems, known as \emph{polymorphisms}, denoted by $\Pol(\A)$ for $\CSP(\A)$~\cite{Bulatov05:classifying} and by $\Pol(\A,\B)$ for $\PCSP(\A,\B)$~\cite{BBKO21}.
-For $\CSP$s, polymorphisms form \emph{clones}; in particular, they are closed under composition.
-This means that some symmetries may be obtainable through compositions of other symmetries, so that one can hope to capture properties of entire families of $\CSP$s (e.g., bounded width, tractability, etc.) through the presence of a certain polymorphism and, more generally, to describe their complexity through universal-algebraic tools.
-A chief example of this approach is the positive resolution of the dichotomy conjecture for $\CSP$s by Bulatov~\cite{Bulatov17:focs} and Zhuk~\cite{Zhuk20:jacm}, establishing that finite-domain non-uniform $\CSP$s are either in P or are NP-complete.
-For $\PCSP$s, however, polymorphisms are not closed under composition, and the algebraic structure they are endowed with -- known as \emph{minion} -- is much less rich and, apparently, harder to understand through the lens of universal algebra.
+Since homomorphisms compose, the test is complete if and only if $\A\to\T$, and it is sound if and only if $\T\to\B$.\footnote{The second ``only if'' implication follows from a standard compactness argument, see Section~\ref{sec_minion_tests}.} When both of these conditions hold, we say that the test \emph{solves} $\PCSP(\A,\B)$.
+In this case, one obtains a so-called ``sandwich reduction'' from $\PCSP(\A,\B)$ to $\CSP(\T)$ (see~\cite[Section~3.1]{BG19}).